Rocky Gorge Rugby: Merger of Rocky Gorge and Columbia RFC

 Discussions of the merger with another club began in 1994.
 Columbia RFC, founded in 1986 by Rob Innella, was a DIII club in the PRU.
 Following a Slug 7s tournament, Gorge leadership saw that the core of players was older and recruitment was slow.
 Both clubs saw that they were competing over the same resources in the same area.
-Rocky Gorge had a good rapport with Columbia and Owens and Columbia's Jim Hulbert talked about a merger at the Slug 7s.
+Rocky Gorge had a good rapport with Columbia and Owens, and Columbia's Jim Hulbert talked about a merger at the Slug 7s.
 While talking outside the Triple 9s Bar and Billiards, the initial deal was struck between the two clubs.
 The merger took place to build a stronger team with a stronger foundation.
 The first combined Gorge-Columbia side played in Mason-Dixon's Halloween Tournament in the fall of 1994.

-The points of the merger were that the new club would retain the name of "Rocky Gorge", although an alternate name of Savage Rugby was entertained.
+The points of the merger were that the new club would retain the name of "Rocky Gorge," although an alternate name of Savage Rugby was entertained.
 In addition, Columbia's outstanding debts to the PRU were resolved as result of the merger.
-The main members of the merger team were Rocky Gorge's Owens, Dave Eisenberg, Mark Matusek, Jeff Pace, Vincent Michalski and Bleichner and Columbia's Hulbert, Jim "Jabba" Morton, Mike Masood, and Tom Henry.
-Columbia's annual 7s tournament started in 1990, the Slug 7s, was adopted as part of the merger to go along with the annual Gorge Cup 15s college tournament.
+Columbia's annual 7s tournament started in 1990, the Slug 7s was adopted as part of the merger to go along with the annual Gorge Cup 15s college tournament.
 Slug meant "Salisbury Losers, UMBC Goons".